The 8 biggest mistakes when washing

 Used to make sense, now mostly superfluous: With normally soiled clothes, your washing machine will cope wonderfully without a prewash program.

-If your clothes are very dirty, you are usually better off using household products such as curd soap or baking soda and not wasting electricity and water unnecessarily.
-You can do without pre-washing.
+If your clothes are very dirty, you are usually still better off using the bluu stain remover soap or baking soda and not wasting electricity and water unnecessarily.
+You can do without the prewash.

-Just like your clothes, your washing machine and dryer also need care and attention.
-You need to clean them regularly.
+Just like your clothes, your washing machine also needs care.
+You need to clean it regularly.

 If you don't, the following can happen: